SashaSarzh/InstagramDirectBomber/README.md

 ## Before Running `bomber.py`

-Make sure that you have updated Operating System and Python 3.x
+Make sure that you have updated Python

 ## Requirements